 Exploiting momentum involves the use of other people's money either as a skilled investor relying on leverage or as a professional financial intermediary who manages other people's money.
 If capital constraints prevent skilled investors from driving abnormal momentum returns to zero, we hypothesize that a measure of capital scarcity should predict the duration of momentum profit cycles.
-To test this formally, we introduce a new methodology based on modeling profit duration dynamics as a function of the risk-free rate, the past stock market return, and the past performance of the momentum strategy, which we interpret as a proxy for the scarcity of capital available to skilled momentum traders.
+To test this formally, we introduce a new methodology based on modeling profit duration dynamics as a function of the risk-free rate, the past stock market return, and the past performance of the momentum traders.
 Consistent with models of leverage-induced crashes, we find strong statistical evidence that our proxy for capital available to momentum traders predicts sharp downturns in momentum profits.